Nightjar: Dynamic Adaptive Speculative Decoding for Large Language Models Serving: Multi-Armed Bandit for Speculative Length Selection

 \subsection{Problem Statement}

-In continual batching \cite{kwon2023efficient} for LLM serving, the batch size can vary at each decoding step.
+In continuous batching \cite{kwon2023efficient} for LLM serving, the batch size can vary at each decoding step.
 We consider batch sizes $B \in \mathcal{B} = \{1, 2, \dots, B_{\max}\}$ and speculative lengths $\gamma \in \{0, 1, \dots, \Gamma_{\max}\}$.
-Following~\cite{liu2024optimizing}, we evaluate performance using \emph{goodput} $g_{B,\gamma}$, defined as the number of tokens generated per second, including both accepted proposed tokens and bonus tokens generated during verification.

-Our objective is to select, for each batch size $B$, the speculative length $\gamma$ that maximizes goodput:
+While performance is often evaluated using \textbf{goodput} $g_{B,\gamma}$ (tokens/s) \cite{liu2024optimizing}.
+Here, $g_{B,\gamma}$ denotes the average number of committed tokens per decoding step divided by the corresponding step latency, where the committed tokens include all successfully verified draft tokens plus one additional target-model bonus token.
+Directly maximizing goodput ignores the heavy latency overhead caused by KV cache reconstruction during strategy switches.